• Skip to primary navigation

 Ingredients needed to make Grilled Acorn Squash

-Squash: For this recipe, I used 3 lbs of acorn squash cut in half.
+- Squash: I used 3 lbs of acorn squash cut in half for this recipe.
 This will give you approximately eight servings.
 Double as needed.

-Oil: Perfect for grilling because of its smoke point, I used 2 tbsp of avocado oil.
-Alternatively, you can also use grapeseed oil if you have it on hand.
+- Oil: Because of its smoke point, avocado oil is perfect for grilling.
+I used 2 tbsp.
+You can also use grapeseed oil if you have it on hand.

-Spices: For this recipe, I used 1 tbsp of my favorite BBQ Dry Rub.
+- Spices: I used 1 tbsp of my favorite BBQ Dry Rub for this recipe.

 Spicy Agave Glaze